 How long should I hold boat pose?

 Hold boat pose for 5-10 breaths per round, roughly 15-30 seconds.
-Beginners should start with 3-5 breaths with bent knees.
+Beginners should start with 3-5 breaths with bent knees and hand support.
 Do 2-4 rounds with brief rest between each.
 Multiple shorter holds with good form beat one long shaky hold with deteriorating alignment.

 Is boat pose bad for your back?